kitctf/www/_posts/2014-11-13-staying-up-to-date.md

 ### Talks from various conferences

-Usually the slides (and possibly whitepapers or even videos) of the talks will be published on the conference website a couple of days after the conference ended.
+Usually the slides (and possibly white papers or even videos) of the talks will be published on the conference website a couple of days after the conference ended.
 These are often a great way to learn about current research in the infosec community.

 - Chaos Communication Congress (C3)
 - Infiltrate Con